rivera-bl/dotfiles/README.md

     - fish -M default clipboard
     - X xsel xclip
     - [ ] find a solution to copy through ssh
-- [ ] move every program to their own file
+- [x] move every program to their own file
 - [x] fix X copy/paste not working, like if X wasn't running, but systemctl status display-manager.service says it is indeed running, this happens when starting X automatically with the display-manager of lightdm
   - check for options via `man configuration.nix`
-!- [ ] install a font to render glyphs
+- [x] install a font to render glyphs
 - [ ] show notifications when long running commands finish
 - [x] fix keys:
     - [x] change layout to be able to use < >